ReemRadw/Blog-api/README.md

 ## Postman Collection

-Import the provided `postman_collection.json` file to test all endpoints with predefined requests and environments.
+Import the provided `Blog-api.postman_collection.json` file in postman folder to test all endpoints with predefined requests and environments.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Contact & Support

-If you encounter any issues or have questions, please open an issue in the repository or reach out to the project maintainer.